Here’s a dog that in our looks just like an adorable little old man with a fluffy beard and the cutest (albeit a bit “unkept”) eyebrows.

 They also…

-Proved quite useful during war time where they were used to help the Red Cross workers during World War I. This is probably why this particular dog breed did not see a massive decline in their numbers during the periods surrounding both World Wars like many other domesticated dog breeds in and around this time.
+They proved pretty valuable during wartime when they were used to help the Red Cross workers during World War I. This is probably why this particular dog breed did not see a massive decline in their numbers during the periods surrounding both World Wars like many other domesticated dog breeds in and around this time.
+This is particularly surprising because many “German” dog breeds did not fair nearly as well since many folks did not want to own anything associated with “Germany” during this time.

 The Standard Schnauzer Dog Breed in America